Greywater System Installation: Complete Guide to Water Reuse in 2026

 Get matched with companies for your specific needs

 With water bills climbing and drought conditions spreading across more of the US, greywater recycling has gone from a fringe concept to a practical home upgrade that pays for itself.
-A greywater system captures lightly used water from your showers, bathroom sinks, and washing machine — water that would otherwise flow straight into the sewer — and puts it back to work irrigating your yard or flushing your toilets.
+A greywater system captures lightly used water from your showers, bathroom sinks, and washing machine, water that would otherwise flow straight into the sewer, and puts it back to work irrigating your yard or flushing your toilets.

+The market is moving fast in 2026.
+Colorado's new statewide greywater law (HB24-1362) took effect on January 1, and a wave of utilities in California, Arizona, and Texas have refreshed their rebate programs for the year.
 In this guide, you'll learn how greywater systems work, which type fits your home and budget, what installation costs to expect in 2026, and how to stay on the right side of your state's permitting rules.
 We'll also cover water savings potential, safety best practices, and whether a greywater system is truly worth the investment.

 Key Pinch Points

-• Greywater systems can save 10,000–50,000 gallons of water annually
+• Greywater systems save 10,000 to 50,000 gallons of water annually

-• Installation costs range from $800 (basic) to $20,000 (advanced systems)
+• 2026 installation costs range from $500 to $20,000 depending on system

 Find Trusted & Licensed Plumbers in Ohio